joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 1. Access denied

-The principal used does not have access to the Token Vault.
-The principal used in show on the web page.
+The principal or user used does not have access to the Token Vault.
+The principal used in shown on the web page.
 Grant that user (in case of developer context) or application "Get secret" access to the Token Vault.
+The MSI identity of the web app is added to the Token Vault at deployment time, and the user that is running the deployment is also added.
+To add another identity you should modify the arm template and deploy again to the same vault.